SihaoHan/HomePage/content/_index.md

             border: 1px solid #ddd; /* 添加边框 */
             border-radius: 8px; /* 圆角 */
             font-family: Arial, sans-serif; /* 自定义字体 */
-            line-height: 1.6; /* 调整行高 */
+            line-height: 1.4; /* 调整行高 */
           }
         </style>
         <div class="custom-block">
           My research focuses on the wave characteristics and impact behavior of elastic and mechanical metamaterials, with a particular interest in multifunctional metamaterials.
 I am using advanced numerical simulation and machine learning to enable multi-performance prediction, optimization, and on-demand customization of advanced materials and structures, in an attempt to push the frontier of combining artificial intelligence and solid mechanics.
 The architected structures I have studied include honeycombs, kiri/origamis, pixelated topologies, and acoustic black holes.
 To date, I have published eight journal papers as the (co-)first author, with an additional two currently under review.

-          I am a student in a successive postgraduate and doctoral program, and expect to receive my PhD in the summer, 2027.
           I have earned my bachelor's degree from Southwest Jiaotong University in 2021.
+I am a student in a successive postgraduate and doctoral program, and expect to receive my PhD in the summer of 2027.
 My PhD thesis is **_Mechanics- and machine learning-driven customization of multifunctional metamaterials_**.
 Supervised by [Prof Qiang Han](https://www2.scut.edu.cn/jtxy/2023/0430/c35044a500284/page.htm) and [A/Prof Chunlei Li](https://www2.scut.edu.cn/jtxy/2023/0430/c35045a500283/page.htm).

-          This webpage is still under construction, there are many features are not complete.
-Thanks to HUGO for the open source template.

-          If you have any questions, please email me.
+          If you have any questions, please email me (ct_hansihao@mail.scut.edu.cn).
-          'ct_hansihao@mail.scut.edu.cn'

 Please reach out to collaborate 😃 !!!
         </div>
     design:
       columns: '1'